Product affinity model¶

 Boolean |

 A flag that indicates the recommended audience size.
-When this value is A medium audience is predicted to include ~70% of future purchasers, though it may also include a moderate number of non-purchasers. |
+When this value is A medium audience size is predicted to include ~70% of future purchasers and to include a moderate number of non-purchasers. |

 Audience Size Small |